1920 Ohio State Buckeyes football team

 The 1920 Ohio State Buckeyes football team represented Ohio State University in the 1920 college football season.
 They outscored opponents 150–20 in the regular season and beat Michigan, 14–7.
 The Buckeyes compiled a 7–1 record, including the 1921 Rose Bowl in Pasadena, California, where they lost 28–0 to California.

+Despite being in the Western Conference (Big Ten) together since 1913, this season had the first matchup between Ohio State and Chicago.